anishp03/Connect4AI/README.md

 # Connect4AI
 Connect4AI is a Python desktop Connect 4 game where a human player competes against a machine-learned AI opponent.

+## Documents

+All project documents, including the final report and the Individual Contribution Report are located in the `documents/` folder at the root of this project.

 ## GUI (Anish Patel)

 The GUI is implemented in `connect4/gui/app.py` using Pygame.
 It is responsible for creating the game window, drawing the Connect 4 board, handling mouse input, showing turn and result text, and displaying the scoreboard.